A Challenging (and Adorable) Stage

 The Unique Child

 As your children become little people, you have ever-increasing glimpses into who they are going to be.
-There are 5 factors that will help you understand their unique make-ups so you you to be more tolerant and patient of their challenging behaviors.
+There are 5 factors that will help you understand their unique make-ups so you can be more tolerant and patient of their challenging behaviors.

 All children are born into this world with their own individualized blueprints for reacting to the world around them.
 Temperament explains why some children are very easy-going while others tend to be incredibly challenging for parents.